 In the above chart of NANO you can see that the R4 level was cleared.
 The next question you are likely to ask yourself is where will NANO stop?

-Well looking at the pivot points for the day, you really have no way of making that determination.
+Unfortunately, simply looking at the pivot points for one day gives you no way of making that determination.

 As you can see in the chart, there are a number of resistance levels near our closing price on the day.
 Like any other indicator, there is no guarantee the price will stop on a dime and retreat.